 Salah’s advice for someone putting together a nomination form like his?

 So, selecting the tool to find the biggest brains on the planet is a no-brainer.
 A pleasant irony.

-> Need to set up your own nomination or contest typeform?
-Get started right away with these Typeform templates.
+Need to set up your own nomination typeform?
+Get started right away with these application form templates.

-> You don’t have to be Forbes to find the best and brightest for your award, event, contest, or job position.
+You don’t have to be Forbes to find the best and brightest for your award, event, contest, or job position.
 Here’s a few things Forbes did to help them stand out.

 Do you need to send respondents to different questions, depending on the responses they give?
 Then you need to use Logic Jump.